"Start here" page for programming: a general FAQ

 Q: When to apply for a job?

 When you've learned the top skills described in the positions you collected.
-You'll build some projects in the process, to solidify the skills, so you can show working prototypes.
+You'll build some projects in the process, to solidify your skills, so you can show working prototypes.
 If you don't want to show the projects, it's okay, companies may give you a test task to accomplish.
-E.g. create an HTML page, write some bot, design a page, etc. Learn something, apply, get feedback, improve, repeat.
+E.g. create an HTML page, write a bot, design a page, etc. Learn something, apply, get feedback, improve, repeat(!!!!!) until you find something.

 Q: I just find it hard to understand X technology/programming language.